 Airtasker’s chief technology officer Paul Keen has left the Australian gig economy player after just over two years in the role.
-The company has appointed former Google Australian staffer Yaniv Bernstein to lead its engineering team following Keen's departure.
+The company has appointed former Google Australia staffer Yaniv Bernstein to lead its engineering team following Keen's departure.

 Speaking to CIO Australia on Friday, Airtasker co-founder Tim Fung, said Paul has made a really strong contribution to the growth of Airtasker in just under two years during which time the company scaled 'tasker earnings' by more than six times.